 Located in the Northeast, Isaan is the largest region of Thailand.
 Isaan has around 23 million residents, but only sees less than a half percent of the total tourists per year.
 Unlike Bangkok and the other touristy places, the local girls of Isaan rarely have boyfriends and usually, end up marrying their first partner.
 This is just one proof of the mindset and lifestyle difference between Isaan and the big tourist hubs of Thailand.

 Nakhon Phanom province

 This Northeastern province hides the oldest temple in Thailand: the magnificent That Phanom.
-This is my personal favorite, because of all the amazing nature, mountain landscapes and river towns and the endless sight of rice fields.
+This is my personal favorite, because of all the amazing nature, mountain landscapes and river towns and the endless sight of rice fields surrounding this beautiful temple.

 Discover Sala Kaew Ku